masonforest/www.masonforest.com/_posts/2020-06-11-ellipticoin-mainnnet-launch-scheduled-for-june-17th.md

 they can process transactions in real time.
 For users this gives the experience of instant transactions that they’re used to in Web 2.0.
 Miners will have to protect themselves from DDOS attacks through traditional means which is a solved problem.
-Another tradeoff we are making is we are optimizing for miners to use cloud instances instead of running hardware themselves.
+Another trade-off we are making is we are optimizing for miners to use cloud instances instead of running hardware themselves.
 While running your own hardware does sounds like more fun you can process a lot more transactions per node with powerful cloud servers.
 There is the argument that expensive cloud